open-gate/imapcopy/README.md

 *  "mail.imap.password": password for the account on the host
 *  "mail.store.protocol": "imaps"

-Other parameters can be present.
+Other parameters can be provided.
 The list of possible parameters follows the IMAP protocol.
 A list can be found at https://www.tutorialspoint.com/javamail_api/javamail_api_imap_servers.htm

 ### GmailApiConnection
 In case "GmailApiConnection" is specified, the connection object must have the following properties: